Saturday, April 6, 2019

-Among staff’s suggestions for changes to the city’s use tables — which govern what types of businesses and homes can be permitted in each zoning district — were a complete prohibition on new office space in residential areas, and on single-family homes in high-residential and mixed-use zones.
+Among staff’s suggestions for changes to the city’s use tables — which govern what types of businesses and homes can be permitted in each zoning district — were a complete prohibition on new office space in residential areas and single-family homes in high-residential and mixed-use zones.

-Nearly half (45.95%) of the city’s total space is residential zoning, though homes are allowed in some of the non-residential zoning districts.
-Just 4.25% is high-density residential; a further .52% is mixed-use.
+Nearly half (45.95%) of the city’s total space is residential zoning, though homes are allowed in some of the non-residential districts.
+Just 4.25% is high-density; a further .52% is mixed-use.

-The use table project was among council’s top priorities for 2019, with a focus on the 18 different zoning types the 2-mile federally designated opportunity zone, currently under a development moratorium until June 22, 2020.
+The use Postponement of a motion, or a vote project was among council’s top priorities for 2019, with a focus on the 18 different zoning types in the two-mile federally designated opportunity zone currently under a development moratorium until June 22, 2020.
 The OZ runs roughly from 28th to 55th Streets and Arapahoe to Diagonal Highway.

 Among staff’s suggested tweaks per zoning district: